NSSAC/SIMBA_Schelling/README.md

 This git repository contains code for demonstrating the SIMBA framework in the context of the Schelling model for segregation.
 It is applied to Richmond, VA for which there is accompanying data.

 ## Licenses
-The code in the SIMBA_Schelling repository uses the Apache 2.0 license.
-The two data files (a and b) are made available under the CC-BY-4.0 license.
+The code in the SIMBA_Schelling repository uses the Apache 2.0 license, see https://www.apache.org/licenses/LICENSE-2.0.html.
+The two data files (a and b) are made available under the CC-BY-4.0 license, see https://creativecommons.org/licenses/by/4.0/.

+The source code for the SIMBA/Schelling implementation is made available under the Apache 2.0 license~\footnote{Apache 2.0 license \url{}} and the population data (\url{synthetic_richmond.csv}) is provided under the Creative Commons CC-BY-4.0 license\footnote{CC-BY-4.0~\url{https://creativecommons.org/licenses/by/4.0/}}.

 ## Preliminaries
 The following preparatory steps are required: